LiviWilmore/Geocities_City_Hopper/README.md

-GEOCITIES CITY HOPPER!
+GEOC CITY HOPPER!

 Created by Livi Wilmore

 February 2026

-Welcome to Geocities: City Hopper, a Spectacles Lens allowing users to jump back in time and explore archived GeoCities website, archived by Restorativland while reflecting on online nostalgia, and what it means to have a home online.
+Welcome to Geo City Hopper, a Spectacles Lens allowing users to jump back in time and explore archived GeoCities website, archived by Restorativland while reflecting on online nostalgia, and what it means to have a home online.
 Users can also customise their surroundings with stickers of retro images, inspired by the different neighbourhoods of Geocities.
 Enjoy!

 ---Running---